 But there is hope: Social Security Disability Insurance (SSDI) benefits provide monthly disability checks and qualify you for Medicare health coverage—just what you need to hold on to your independence and dignity during a difficult time in your life.

 To give yourself the best chance of winning benefits, get a lawyer with experience in the special Social Security legal system that decides who qualifies for disability.
-Lawyers from Levine Benjamin Law Firm have helped thousands of people in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan.
+Lawyers from Levine Benjamin Law Firm have helped thousands of people in Toledo, Traverse City and across Michigan and Ohio.